You’ve just had your pool resurfaced and you’re dying to jump in. The unusually hot spring weather makes swimming even more appetizing by the minute.

 The last test is the calcium hardness test.
 This may be the most important test because your calcium hardness needs to be balanced.
 If your pool’s calcium hardness is too low, calcium will be drawn from your pool’s plaster.
 If it’s too high, the surplus calcium will be deposited around the pool surface, causing scaling.
 The first calcium hardness test tends to be too low; however, it depends on the water source you have.
 This is why these tests are super important. it’s always good to know what type of water you’re dealing with going in.

 “What about chlorine?”
 That’s an excellent question.
 We don’t add any chlorine or sanitizer yet during this process.
 That will be done after the Initial Water Treatment is finished by your pool maintenance company.
-Check out the video below to see the whole startup process in action:

 Contact Alan Smith for Pool Replastering Today!